mooniak/stick-no-bills-font/README.md

 ## Credits

 Special thanks to STICK NO BILLS Gallery and Stick No Bills™ co-founder/directors, Meg and Philip James Baber for their interest in making this font open and free for all.
+See [CONTRIBUTORS.md](https://github.com/mooniak/stick-no-bills-font/blob/master/CONTRIBUTORS.md) for details on contributions.

-- Initial drawings by Martyn Hodges
+- Martyn Hodges
 - Kosala Senevirathne (@kosalaya) of mooniak
 - Lasantha Premarathne (@lazpremarathna) of mooniak
 - Siva Puranthara of mooniak
 - Tharique Azeez
 - Ayantha Randika (@paarandika) of mooniak
+- Pathum Egodawatta(@paarandika) of mooniak

 ## License